freqtrade/freqtrade/docs/strategy-customization.md

 4 2021-11-09 23:45:00+00:00  67160.48  67160.48  66901.26  66943.37  111.39292
 ```

-Pandas provides fast ways to calculate metrics.
-To benefit from this speed, it's advised to not use loops, but use vectorized methods instead.

-Vectorized operations perform calculations across the whole range of data and are therefore, compared to looping through each row, a lot faster when calculating indicators.

-As a dataframe is a table, simple python comparisons like the following will not work
+A dataframe is a table where columns are not single values, but a series of data values.
+As such, simple python comparisons like the following will not work:

 ``` python
     if dataframe['rsi'] > 30:
         dataframe['enter_long'] = 1
 ```

-The above section will fail with `The truth value of a Series is ambiguous. [...]`.
+The above section will fail with `The truth value of a Series is ambiguous [...]`.

-This must instead be written in a pandas-compatible way, so the operation is performed across the whole dataframe.
+This must instead be written in a pandas-compatible way, so the operation is performed across the whole dataframe, i.e. `vectorisation`.

 ``` python
     dataframe.loc[